KohGeek/todoapp-react-native/README.md

 # Todo App - Todolo

 A todo app powered by react-native.
 The project is not tested on iOS.
-The iOS build has been removed from the repository altogether.

 ## Setup